wp-plugins/chamber-dashboard-business-directory/readme.txt

 1. Entering business information

 == Changelog ==
+= 1.3 =
+* Created filters to allow use of theme archive pages for business category and membership level
+* Other small fixes

 = 1.2 =
 * Added the ability to create custom fields for businesses
 * Bug fixes